 A blood sample drawn from a vein in your arm

-Interleukin-6 (IL-6) is a protein produced by immune cells.
+Interleukin-6 (IL-6) is a protein produced by various cells.
 It helps regulate immune responses, which makes the IL-6 test potentially useful as a marker of immune system activation.
-IL-6 can be elevated with inflammation, infection, autoimmune disorders, cardiovascular diseases, and some leukemias.
+IL-6 can be elevated with inflammation, infection, autoimmune disorders, cardiovascular diseases, and some cancers.
 The test measures the amount of IL-6 in the blood.

-IL-6 is produced by white blood cells (leukocytes) and acts on a variety of cells and tissues.
+IL-6 acts on a variety of cells and tissues.
 It promotes differentiation of B-cells (white blood cells that produce antibodies), promotes cell growth in some cells, and inhibits growth in others.
 It stimulates the production of acute phase proteins.
 IL-6 also plays a role in body temperature regulation, bone maintenance, and brain function.
 It is primarily pro-inflammatory but can also have anti-inflammatory effects.

 When is it ordered?